Follow us

 Note the word convince.

-Your customer might not need the product, but they must feel they need it—especially if it’s a new product you’ve just launched.
+Your customers might not need the product, but they must feel they need it—especially if it’s a new product you’ve just launched.
 This is why product descriptions are written using language that speaks to their more subjective, less logical side.

 To become a product-description writing pro, you need to write persuasively.
 Swift.
 Inspiring.
 Colorful.
 Refreshing.
 Arresting.
 Let’s go!
 The sort of writing that delights and inspires.
 Words that have you thinking about things in a new way and with new incentives.

-2. Focus on your ideal buyer
+2. Focus on your ideal buyer.

 When writing product descriptions, you absolutely must put yourself in the shoes of your buyer.
 Figure out who your target audience is and then address them directly as though you’re having a conversation with them and answering their questions.